opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 Plugins can implement different interfaces.
 Those interfaces allow a plugin, through the implementation of various methods, to interact with OpenCOR.
-Currently supported interfaces can be found under |plugins|_.
+Current interfaces can be found under |plugins|_.
 They are:

 - |CLIInterface|_: to support command line execution.
 - |CoreInterface|_: to control some of OpenCOR's core aspects.
 - |DataStoreInterface|_: to let OpenCOR know about the name of a data store, as well as retrieve some data from it and provide an instance of its exporter.
-- |FileHandlingInterface|_: to save a file, as well as to be told whenever a file has been opened, modified, closed, etc.
+- |FileHandlingInterface|_: to save a file, as well as to be told when a file has been opened, modified, closed, etc.
 - |FileTypeInterface|_: to let OpenCOR know about supported file types and their description.
-- |GUIInterface|_: to let OpenCOR know about the menus and menu actions that we want to see added to the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__, as well as to be told whenever the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__ needs updating.
+- |GUIInterface|_: to let OpenCOR know about the menus and menu actions that we want to see added to the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__, as well as to be told when the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__ needs updating.
-- |InternationalisationInterface|_: to be told whenever we should retranslate ourselves.
+- |InternationalisationInterface|_: to be told when we should retranslate ourselves.
 - |PluginInterface|_: to initialise/finalise a plugin, load/save its settings, etc.
 - |PreferencesInterface|_: to specify a plugin's default behaviour, settings, etc.
 - |SolverInterface|_: to let OpenCOR know about the type, name and properties of a solver, as well as to provide OpenCOR with an instance of that solver.